Phanx/Broker_System/README.md

 Broker_System
 =============

-WoW AddOn — Broker plugin.
+DataBroker plugin.
 Shows latency.
 Click for addon list.
 Right-click for game menu.

+*This addon has not been publicly released yet.
+No support will be provided.
+Use at your own risk.*